worasom/WiDS_Datathon_2019/README.md

 * Explore different CNN architectures: resnet34, resnext201, dn201 in this [notebook](https://github.com/worasom/WiDS_Datathon_2019/blob/master/oil_palm_images-arch_survey.ipynb)
 * Submit different prediction to kaggle to verify correlation between the hold out set and the internal test/validation sets [notebook](https://github.com/worasom/WiDS_Datathon_2019/blob/master/oil_palm_images-arch_survey.ipynb).
 * Pretrained neural network using previous Kaggle competition in this[notebook](https://github.com/worasom/WiDS_Datathon_2019/blob/master/pretrain_planet.ipynb) and use the trained weight for this problem in this [notebook](https://github.com/worasom/WiDS_Datathon_2019/blob/master/oil_palm_images-trans.ipynb).
-*	Achieve 95% accuracy for the Kaggle hold out dataset (151 on the leaderboard)
+*	Achieve 99.4% accuracy for the Kaggle hold out dataset (113 on the leaderboard)

 I learn a lot from working on this project.
 First, creating augmented images is the key to work with imbalance dataset.
-Second, it looks like deep network perform better on this dataset, but once picking a deep NN, it does not matter if it's resnext101 or restnet152 or dn201.
+Second, it looks like deep network perform better on this dataset.
 Third, I learned how to transfer learning weights from other images to this set.
 Although the accuracy was not better, but it was a very good experience.